Bulat-Ziganshin/FastECC/README.md

 Moreover, FastECC is free from patent restrictions that has any **fast** 16-bit RS codec using PSHUFB (i.e. SSSE3).
 And slow codecs are several times slower than MultiPar, so they have even less chances.

-There is a great alternative to FastECC - [catid wirehair](https://github.com/catid/wirehair) library, but afair it also may be covered with patents.
+There is a great alternative to FastECC - [Wirehair] library, but afair it also may be covered with patents.
 It's [already as fast](https://github.com/catid/wirehair#benchmarks) as [FastECC](Benchmarks.md#reed-solomon-encoding),
 but can be made [several times faster using SSE1](https://github.com/catid/wirehair/issues/2).
 It's limited to 64000 source blocks, but amount of parity blocks can be arbitrary.